-Meet our Residents
+Meet some of our residents

 It’s important as we get older to engage in activities which keep us happy and healthy.
 In celebration of Older People’s Day, these are some of the ways three Abbeyfield Oxford residents contribute to society in their older years, while enjoying the companionship in their home.